 see Eq. (\ref{anisotroscillstrength}).

-The susceptibilities and, in consequence, the nonlinear absorption coefficients, are composed of 4 components: two corresponding to the contributions of discrete and continuous states, and each of them containing terms related to phonon emission and absorption
+The susceptibilities and, consequently, the nonlinear absorption coefficients, are composed of four components: two corresponding to the contributions of discrete and continuous states, and each of them containing terms related to phonon emission and absorption

 For the discrete states, we only consider the lowest exciton state with $n=1$, yielding the following form

 where the constant $\alpha'$ is defined as